Eb-Wan/leger-ui/leger-ui/readme.md

 # Leger-UI Frontend Compiler

+> This project is still in early development, it is not recommended to use in production.

 Supra-ultra-blazingly fast frontend... because it's just vanilla HTML, CSS & JavaScript.

 With the Leger-UI frontend compiler, you can design and manage projects in the same way you would with any other front-end framework, except that you compile your project into a lightweight vanilla website.